Posted on :: Tags: , , , ,

 If there is a separator at the beginning or middle (or both) of the pattern, then the pattern is relative to the directory level of the particular .gitignore file itself.
 Otherwise the pattern may also match at any level below the .gitignore level.

-and we show this with relativity field:
+And we show this with the relativity field:

 pub enum PatternRelativity {